SEMICeu/documentation/glossary.md

 # Glossary

-This document contains the an condensed overview of the used terminology within this documentation.
+This document contains a condensed overview of the terminology, and other key notions, used within this documentation.

 - a _thema_ repository - A repository that contains the source content of one or more data specifications.
 - a _publication_ repository - A repository associated with a publication environment.
 It contains the source of the static website published by the publication environment.